-Position: Non-Executive Director Date of appointment: 20 April 2016
+Position: Non-Executive Director

-Nicholas is a chartered accountant by training but has spent almost his entire working life in various aspects of investment banking, specialising in the Asian markets.
+Date of appointment: 20 April 2016 Nicholas is a Chartered Accountant by training but has spent almost his entire working life in various aspects of investment banking, specialising in the Asian markets.
 In his early career he worked for a number of leading City institutions and joined Robert Fleming Securities in 1993 initially as head of Asian Securities in London and then moved to Hong Kong to establish a corporate broking division for Jardine Fleming, subsequently taken over by JPMorgan where he remained as Managing Director.
 In 2003 he co-founded KGR Capital Partners, an HK SFC registered Hong Kong based Asian hedge fund of funds.
-Since that time he has become a non-executive director of a number of diversified businesses ranging from telecommunications, investment management and healthcare and continues to travel widely throughout Asia where he has built up an impressive network of contacts.
+Since that time he has become a non-executive director of a number of diversified businesses ranging from telecommunications, investment management and healthcare and continues to travel widely throughout Asia, where he has built up an impressive network of contacts.
+Mr George will become Chairman of the Audit Committee following David Staples' retirement from the Board.